 While an Operating Agreement is not required in Maryland, it's important to have one.
 This is a legal document that discusses operating procedures and ownership of the LLC.
 It can be oral or written, but it's recommended to do it in writing so there is no confusion down the line.

 Other steps you'll need to complete:

 - You will need to obtain an Employer Identification Number, or EIN, which is like a social security number for the business.

 - Open a business banking account as you must keep business and personal assets separate to keep the liability protections in place.

 - LLCs with employees will need to register for unemployment insurance tax and state income tax withholdings.

 - If you sell taxable goods or services, you need to inquire about registering for sales tax in Maryland.

 - Obtain any licenses or special permits needed.

 - Ensure you have all important insurance policies — worker's compensation, general liability, etc.

 If you have questions regarding LLCs in Maryland, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.